geekyinsights/technical-writing/pages/docs/index.md

 Since it doesn’t care about the distribution, it performs well on:
 Data imbalances and missing values.

-How Random Forests handling missing values internally:
+How Random Forests handles missing values internally:

 **Training Set:**
 - Regression: